The following blog post is third in our series on Soil Health.

 Of course, predators congregate where there is prey.
 If you’re a protozoan you want to be sure you’re around a lot of bacteria.
 Most bacteria are located where they have access to their food source, the exudates from plant roots.
 The highest percentage of protozoa and bacteria will be found in a plant’s rhizosphere.

 One-celled microorganisms don’t move very far or very fast.
 Bacteria, as well as fungi, stay near plant roots and have mutualistic relationships with plants.
 Bacteria convert organic matter and soil minerals into plant-available forms in exchange for those root exudates.
 Bacteria, even if they aren’t gobbled up by a predator – don’t have a very long life.
 It’s been estimated that the average lifespan of a bacterium is around 12 hours.

 Most bacteria get gobbled up by protozoa long before their life would be over.
 It’s only after the bacteria are eaten by the protozoa that nutrients are released to the plant.
 Remember, protozoa don’t need as many nutrients and excrete the nutrients the bacteria were hoarding.

 Protozoa are water dwelling microorganisms.
-But that doesn’t mean they are only in streams and lakes.
-It means they move in the water film coating soil particles.
+That means not only are they found in streams and lakes, but they also move in the water film, coating soil particles.
 That water film is also used by bacteria and is what agronomists call the soil water, or water in the pores between soil particles.
-Plant roots use that water in the soil pores and it’s especially critical in drought.
+Plant roots use that water in the soil pores and it is especially critical in drought.
 A lot of biological activity occurs in the space between soil particles!